vectordotdev/vector/website/content/en/guides/level-up/troubleshooting.md

 to be frozen, then you'll want to drop your log level to `debug`:

 {{< info >}}
-Vector [rate limits][rate] logs in the hot path.
+Vector rate limits logs in the hot path.
 As a result, dropping to the `debug` level is safe for production environments.

-[rate]: /docs/administration/monitoring/#rate-limiting
 {{< /info >}}

 {{< tabs default="Env Var" >}}